bartguminiak/BGMapPreview/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod `install from the Example directory first.
+To run the example project, clone the repo, and run example target.

 ## Authors